warrickball/climb-tre.github.io/docs/onyx_client_installation_guide.md

 ## Further guidance

-For further guidance using the `onyx` client, use the `--help` option.
+For further guidance using the Onyx client, use the `--help` option.

 ```
 (onyx-env) $ onyx --help
 (onyx-env) $ onyx filter --help
 ```

-Or, check out the `README` file on the `onyx-client` GitHub page: https://github.com/CLIMB-TRE/onyx-client
+Or, check out the README file on the Onyx client's [GitHub page](https://github.com/CLIMB-TRE/onyx-client).